Object#instance_of?

 When to use instance_of?

-- Strict type checking: When you need to reject subclasses
+- Use strict type checking when you need to reject subclasses.

-- API contracts: When a method requires a specific class, not a compatible one
+- Use it for API contracts when a method requires a specific class, not a compatible one.

 Most of the time, is_a? is more flexible and appropriate since subclasses typically behave the same as their parents.